Size4 feet (1.2 m)

 - The lesser devil ray has a unique body shape very similar to that of the more familiar manta ray: a diamond-shaped outline with a wide mouth flanked by two broad, flexible, fleshy cephalic lobes.
 However, its head is narrower proportionally than that of a manta.

 - The cephalic lobes are kept rolled and pointed forward except when it is feeding and they are opened to direct food into the mouth.

 - The mouth has teeth in the upper and lower jaw.

-- Tail is long and whip-like and does not contain a spine.
+- The tail is long and whip-like and does not contain a spine.

 - The upper body surface is black.
 The outer cephalic lobes and lower part of the body and tail are pale yellowish or grayish white.

-The lesser devil ray is often spotted swimming near the surface, and often jumps completely out of the water
+The lesser devil ray is often spotted swimming near the surface, and can jump completely out of the water.

-- Lesser devil ray is a pelagic feeder that consumes planktonic crustaceans and small schooling fishes.
+- The lesser devil ray is a pelagic feeder that consumes planktonic crustaceans and small schooling fishes.

 - Lesser devil ray occurs in warm temperate and tropical waters in the Western Atlantic from New Jersey to northern Argentina.
 It also has been reported from the central Atlantic at St. Peter and Paul Rocks.